-The above equation suggests that, domestic cross-sector net flows can be constructed such that exactly captures observed changes of sectoral population over time.
+The above equation suggests that domestic cross-sector net flows can be constructed such that they exactly capture observed changes in sectoral population over time.
 Note, however, that only the net flows can be captured, not the level of cross-sector migration flows.
-In other words, in order to identify the level of domestic migration flows from agriculture to non-agriculture, this approach requires an additional information on the level of domestic migration flows from non-agriculture to agriculture to agriculture is relatively smaller than the opposite flows in most countries, one cannot simply assume this flow to be zero.
-Such an assumption would not only misrepresent the actual migration flows, but it may also prevent the model obtaining the sequential equilibrium solution.
+In other words, in order to identify the level of domestic migration flows from agriculture to non-agriculture, this approach requires additional information on the level of domestic migration flows from non-agriculture to agriculture to agriculture is relatively smaller than the opposite flows in most countries, one cannot simply assume this flow to be zero.
+Such an assumption not only misrepresents actual migration flows but may also prevent the model from obtaining the sequential equilibrium solution.
 Note that, under steady-state conditions, the inflow and outflow of population should be balanced in every labor market, such that there are no changes in any labor markets over time.
 If a labor market experiences only population outflows, with no inflows from either within or across countries, its population will continuously decline over time and will never reach a steady state.